50 years of family values

 St Michaels on Wyre School have been busy fundraising for a new classroom for Years 5 and 6.
 A donation of £2,000 from the C4C fund helped them along their way.
 With the school’s target reached and building work underway, the C4C donation will fund the new interactive whiteboard and projector system for use in the new classroom due for completion mid-June.

 How to apply

 If you believe your project could benefit from the C4C fund, please send a letter addressed to C4C Funding telling us all about your project and fundraising efforts.
 Applications are considered on individual merit and awards are made quarterly.

 Terms and Conditions of Sale

 1.1.
-Unless expressly agreed in writing by a Director of the Company, all Goods (which includes where relevant provision of services) are sold upon these terms and conditions (the Conditions) and no agent or representative of the Company has any authority to vary or omit the Conditions or any of them.
+Unless expressly agreed in writing by a Director of the Company, all Goods and Services are sold upon these terms and conditions (the Conditions) and no agent or representative of the Company has any authority to vary or omit the Conditions or any of them.